transpocamp/transportationcamp.org/events/phl2020/index.markdown

 Want to learn more about the conference?
 Check out the ["First Time at a TransportationCamp?"](#firsttime) section below.

-## <a name="scholarship"></a> Deferred to 2021: The TCPHL Academic Innovation Award

-TransportationCamp PHL was pleased to launch the **2020 TransportationCamp PHL Academic Innovation Award presented by David Klahr Consulting**!
-This award, the first of its kind for a TransportationCamp, challenged students to prepare a response to the following prompt:

-> *Transportation networks are becoming increasingly integrated, with multimodal journeys representing a much larger portion of individual mode choice.
-Some modes provide robust interoperability in payment systems, such as EZ Pass which can be used by an automobile anywhere in the Northeast.
-Others, such as transit systems, are typically restricted by mode and operator (e.g. SEPTA Key), limiting integration with counterpart networks.*
->
-> *What can the Philadelphia region do right now with existing real-world systems and resources to make this work better?
-What actionable changes would you implement in this region, and why?
-How would these changes promote integrated mobility solutions?*

-Updates will be made prior to the award's issuance in 2021.
-Submissions must be in PDF format, no longer than 10 pages (including any pictures/graphs/charts), and submitted no later than March 14, 2020 at [this site](https://docs.google.com/forms/d/e/1FAIpQLSch14g_2RnTaq1cdmHLVbTJcFA3ozxlnGeQwKfm_ec-OPLT2w/viewform). **The winner shall receive the award, free admission to the conference, and a generous $500 scholarship!**

 ## Getting to TCVirtual

 TransportationCamp Virtual will be an online event hosted through a videoconferencing platform.
 Exact details will be shared in the future, so be sure to register for the event and subscribe for email updates.